Hugh J. Carroll, MD

 - A Career Science Award from the New York City Health Research Council

 - An honorary Doctor of Science degree by SUNY Downstate.
-In the letter informing Dr. Carroll of the honorary degree, President John LaRosa stated: "Your contributions to medicine are greatly admired by your colleagues here at SUNY Downstate.
+In the letter informing Dr. Carroll of the honorary degree, Dr. John LaRosa, President of SUNY Downstate from 1999-2011, stated: "Your contributions to medicine are greatly admired by your colleagues here at SUNY Downstate.
 I can think of no faculty member of Downstate more deserving of this honor."

 Dr. Carroll's wide ranging and life-long interests included: history; philosophy; religion; languages, especially ancient languages; music; logic; and of course, medical science.
 In addition to his love of classical music in general and opera in particular, he was a life-long fan of jazz particularly of 1930s and 40s variety.
 He was a rabid fan of baseball, and for 15 years, he was a consultant to the New York Road Runners, and worked in the acute care tent at the finish line of the New York Marathon, caring for the runners with disorders of hydration and dysthermia.
 He frequently lectured in New York and elsewhere throughout the world about the metabolic aspects of marathon running.